alan-turing-institute/data-safe-haven/processes/provider-overview.md

 This is a low risk, since the environment will not have access to the internet, but must still be guarded against at the higher tiers.

-At some tiers we mirror only whitelisted packages, at others we mirror the full package list but with a delay (during which the community will catch most malicious code on package mirrors.)
+At some tiers we mirror only whitelisted packages, at others we mirror the full package list but with a delay (during which the wider international research community will catch most malicious code on package mirrors.)

 Storage
 -------